 Students must pay a £2 fee for a replacement lost membership card and lanyard.
-Replacement cards can be obtained from the college print room, Refill.
+Replacement cards can be obtained from the student helpdesk in The Link.

 Students who persistently forget or lose their membership card may face disciplinary action and may be required to pay a £10 deposit for a replacement card and lanyard, the deposit is refundable once the membership card or lanyard is returned.